denavioushoover/denavioushoover/_pages/about.md

 #Recent News

-* Attended the <a href="https://jaschicago.org/" target=" ">Japan American Society</a> talk "Walk in U.S., Talk on Japan".
+* Attended the <a href="https://jaschicago.org/" target=" ">Japan American Society</a> talk "Walk in U.S., Talk on Japan"